pierian-co/Adobe-Target-Commands-ProfileScripts-Cheatsheet/README.md

 This also covers some Profile Scripts examples that may prove useful for building audiences.

-Besides, I have also added links to some help-articles and blogs that contain key tips to kickstart your Adobe Target journey.
+I have also added links to some help-articles and blogs that contain key tips to kickstart your Adobe Target journey.

 | Activity      | Function/Command | Variation | Syntax |
 | -----------   | -----------      | --------- | ------ |